 - ginger - fresh is best when you have it, but if you only have ground ginger, that will work also.

-- sesame oil - toasted sesame oil adds a nice nutty flavor and aroma
+- sesame oil - toasted sesame oil adds a nice nutty flavor and aroma to this low carb ramen recipe

 - unseasoned rice vinegar - rice vinegar is made from fermented rice.
 It adds a bright, acidic flavor to dishes.